Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 5. Is the review pattern consistent over time?

+A seller might have been great six months ago but terrible today (or the other way around).
 Check that recent reviews are consistent with older ones.
 If a seller had glowing reviews for a year and then suddenly starts getting flooded with negative feedback, something changed.
 You want to see consistency over time.

 Is FutCoinSpot legit?
 What 700+ real reviews say